 Solitude is a driver of anxiety but does not cause it since I go a long time without seeing or talking to anyone.
 With PT, at least have interactions twice a week, now it is only once a week.
 One time, during a good week, I see my daughter and granddaughter.
 It is not as quiet as it was last spring, where I went about 3 weeks without speaking to anyone.
 About a week after surgery, one of my sisters came to help for a few days.
 That was really nice.
-A neighbor, who has never spoken to me in the 2.5 years I have lived here, brought over a nice dinner for me.
+A neighbor, who has never spoken to me in the 2.5 years I have lived here, brought over a nice dinner.
 That was so kind.
 She even waves and says hi to me now.
-They are a very lovely family.

 One big issue in the past three to four weeks is seeing and hearing things, especially at night.
-Footsteps and voices upstairs, rattling around in the kitchen and whispers and footsteps in the hallway outside my bedroom and upstairs.
-Strange noises in the basement that has no description.
+Footsteps and voices upstairs.
+Ghosts are rattling around in the kitchen and whispers and footsteps in the hallway outside my bedroom and upstairs.
+There are strange noises in the basement that has no description.
 I hear strange things in the garage, it is a large 4ish car garage, so if the wind rattles the doors, it echoes around.
 That is what I tell myself, at least.
 It is nice to have a plausible explanation for at least one of the sounds.